 Please direct any general inqueries to Iair Arcavi.

-If you use the Treasure Map in your research, please cite arXiv:2001.00588 in addition to the circulars and/or papers of the teams whose pointing information you use.
+If you use the Treasure Map in your research, please cite the Treasure Map paper in addition to the circulars and/or papers of the teams whose pointing information you use.

 |Gravitational-wave Optical Transient Observer (GOTO-4 prototype)||2714|